IBM/ibm-block-csi-driver/README.md

 #### Prerequisite

 ###### Install CSIDriver CRD - optional
-Enabling CSIDriver on Kubernetes (more detail -> https://kubernetes-csi.github.io/docs/csi-driver-object.html#enabling-csidriver-on-kubernetes)
+Enabling CSIDriver on Kubernetes (more details -> https://kubernetes-csi.github.io/docs/csi-driver-object.html#enabling-csidriver-on-kubernetes)

 In Kubernetes v1.13, because the feature was alpha, it was disabled by default.
 To enable the use of CSIDriver on these versions, do the following: